-- c.
-Proposed RCE (max.
-1 page): The broader basis for the project in the literature and its scope. - d.
-Appendix: Student CV - e.
-The student will provide the proposal to the committee at least two weeks prior to the proposal meeting. - f.
-The committee will be required to approve each of the first three sections. - 2.
-The final submission of the completed product to the program will be in the form of an article submitted to an APA journal, conforming to all APA style.
-Students should consider published guidelines by journals or for specific journals (e.g., Bem, 1995).
-Examples of projects that would be sufficient are provided (e.g., Fischer et al., 2008; Miller & Lynam, 2001; Spillane & Smith, 2007).

-Assessment Process
+The student will provide the proposal to the committee at least two weeks prior to the proposal meeting.

+The committee will be required to consider all three sections and the CV appendix when making an approval decision.

+Students are strongly encouraged to submit the finished product to a peer-reviewed journal.

+D. Scoring and Notification of results for RCE

-- 1. The RCE will be graded by the student's Doctoral Committee and one external reader from the clinical area.
-An external reader will provide: a) peer-review by an expert from the larger field who is not a specialist in the area; b) greater impartiality than the Major Professor (MP) and Doctoral Committee (DC); c) additional material for the MP and DC for determining grading (see below).
-The external reader will be a randomly selected member of the clinical area who is not a member of the DC; a staff member will select names from a hat or some similar method. - 2.
+The RCE will be evaluated and scored by the student's Doctoral Committee and one external reader from the clinical area (the external reader does not provide a written critique).
+Inclusion of an external reader is intended to provide: a) peer-review by an expert from the larger field who is not a specialist in the area; b) greater impartiality than the Major Professor and Doctoral Committee; c) additional material for the Major Professor and Doctoral Committee for determining scoring (see below).
+The external reader will be a randomly selected tenure-track faculty member of the clinical area who is not a member of the Doctoral Committee; a staff member will select names from a hat or some similar method.

 The content of the RCE will be anonymously scored on three dimensions (below) using a scale from 0-6 (lowest to highest; the same as the TQE).
-The scores will be provided to a staff member who will provide a summary of the raw scores, the mean, and the range to the MP.
-The scores will accompany written critiques for the student to use in preparing for the oral comprehensive exam, but these critiques will be separated from the scores. - 3.
-The Doctoral Committee will meet and use the scores to make an aggregate judgment of Pass or Fail.
-A mean score of ≥3.5 across all three domains will serve as a pass criterion for the lowest acceptable score required to pass; an average score of <3.5 is an automatic fail.
-The MP and DC will then determine the final grade of Pass or Fail, taking into consideration the external examiner input, which will be a single overall evaluation. - 4.
-Only voting members of the DC will participate in grading.
+The scores will be provided to a staff member, who will provide a summary of the raw scores, the mean, and the range to the Major Professor.
+The scores will accompany written critiques from Doctoral Committee examiners for the student to use in preparing for the oral comprehensive exam, but these critiques will be separated from the scores.

-Assessment Domains
+Only voting members of the Doctoral Committee will participate in grading Pass or Fail.

+A staff member will calculate the mean for each of the raters on the Doctoral Committee (the external rater will have only one score), and then average these scores into a single final overall mean.
+The staff member will then email the Major Professor (CC'ing the Comprehensive Exam committee) the results as follows:

+1. Mean ratings and range across the three domains; and

+2. Grand mean including the outside reviewer.

+3. A mean score of >3.5 across all three domains will serve as a pass criterion for the lowest acceptable score required to pass; an average score of <3.5 is an automatic fail.

+The Major Professor will be responsible for notifying the student of the result and planning next steps.

+Each RCE will proceed on its own timetable.

+After the Oral exam, the Major Professor will notify the staff member regarding the results of the exam.